Fermilab bison herd: History and ecology

 A bull and four cows were first brought to the Fermi National Accelerator Laboratory as a visual reminder of the idea science is a frontier.
 In 1971, the Illinois Department of Natural Resources added 21 head.
 The bison herd added a utopian dimension to a physics lab that was associated in the mind of the general public with the terror of the Bomb.
 The herd was also explicitly a tourist attraction.
 The bison were meant to be classic symbol of Americana, familiar from Western-genre stories and films, for visitors from overseas; for domestic visitors, the opportunity to visit the bison marked the lab as an accessible populist space, rather than as a secretive quasi-military government installation.
 The historian Edward Tenner suggested in Wilson Quarterly that the curved towers of the Alan H. Rider-designed Fermilab admin building represent a cathedral of science and innovation that, in combination with the bison herd and the prairie restoration, projected "exuberant hope for the future [bound with] profound respect for human and natural heritage."
-Utopia or not, the animals are contained by two layers of fencing, 12 ft apart and with one ring tall enough to block a potentially 6 ft vertical leap.
-The fences are further marked with warning signs designating the grounds as a dangerous high radiation area.
-(There is no radiation danger to civilians at Fermilab, but the signs work as an added layer of discouragement to anyone contemplating messing with a bison.)
+The animals are contained by two layers of fencing, 12 ft apart and with one ring tall enough to block a potentially 6 ft vertical leap.
+The fences are marked with warning signs designating the grounds as a dangerous high radiation area, which serve as a further deterrent despite there being no radiation danger to civilians at Fermilab.

 The Fermilab herd is one of 12 federally managed "buffalo" herds in the United States.
 Most of the federal herds are managed by the United States Fish and Wildlife Service and partners; Fermilab's herd is solely managed by the Department of Energy.
 All of the government-owned herds are considered conservation herds; there were about 50 conservation herds in North America circa 2006.
 (Hundreds of thousands of other bison are owned by commercial ranching operations.)

 Both the bison herd and the prairie are part of Fermi National Accelerator Laboratory Environmental Research Park.
 The Fermilab herd of DuPage County, and two other herds established during the 21st century at Nachusa Grasslands (Ogle County–Lee County) and Midewin National Tallgrass Prairie (Will County) represent the first bison to live in Illinois since the early 1800s.
 Testing has found that the Fermilab display herd of indigenous Bison bison does not have any introgression of either mitochondrial or nuclear DNA from domestic cattle (Bos taurus).

 Twitter-suggested names for a bison calf born at the lab in 2016 included Higgs Bison, Bison Tennial, Niels Bohrson and Neil DeGrass Bison.